-The new Zenith Elite Chronograph Classic Cal.
-4069 is, as you have probably already guessed, equipped with the brand's new caliber 4069 automatic movement and is offered in relatively inexpensive steel and much more impressively priced gold version.
+Zenith Elite Chronograph Classic Cal.
+4069 is equipped with their new Caliber 4069 automatic movement and is offered both in relatively inexpensive steel and much more impressively priced gold version.
 At this time, this is one of the most interesting choices when it comes to "dressy" chronographs with "character" currently offered by the brand.

 Offering an outrageous blend of materials and textures, the Dior Chiffre Rouge C03 (ref.
 CD084C11A003) is inspired by an eclectic fashion collection.
 The polished gold of the indicators and hour markers (well, actually the elements are gold-plated), the slate gray of the dial and body create a watch that looks like an ultimate fashion accessory that may get you in trouble with your parents if they are of a more traditional kind.
 If only it wasn’t so small!

-With its new Zenith El Primero Chronomaster 1969 Rolling Stones Edition (ref.
-03.2048.4061/77.C496), the Swiss watchmaker probably tries to appeal to hearts (as well as wallets and credit cards) of baby boomers: those men and women in their sixties that remember the year 1969.
-Some of them actually saw Jimi Hendrix performing Star Spangled Banner at Woodstock 1969, attended Led Zeppelin's Summer 1969 North American Tour, while the luckiest of them even managed to see at least one of 16 shows of The Rolling Stones American Tour 1969.
+With its new El Primero Chronomaster 1969 Rolling Stones Edition (ref.
+03.2048.4061/77.C496), Zenith tries to appeal to hearts (as well as wallets and credit cards) of the baby boomers: those men and women in their sixties that remember the year 1969.
+Some of them actually saw Jimi Hendrix performing the Star Spangled Banner at Woodstock 1969, attended Led Zeppelin’s Summer 1969 North American Tour, while the luckiest of them even managed to see at least one of 16 shows of The Rolling Stones American Tour 1969.